jdchart/mmma/docs/roadmap.md

 - [ ] 3D

 ## Various
+- [ ] Add support of media stocked online (corpora with a url render_path).
-- [ ] Add routine for installing flucoma binaries
+- [ ] Add routine for installing flucoma binaries.